jiangsy/worklist_intersection_union/README.md

   * All the theorems claimed in the paper are formalized in Coq.
 Please refer to the [Proof](#Proof) section for more details.
   * The implementation includes all the typing rules listed in the paper with some add-ons to type-check some more interesting programs.
 Please refer to the [Implementation](#Implementation) section for more details.

 * **Reusable** : For the proof part, all the raw files to generate the syntactic definitions (by `ott`) and locally-nameless properties (by `lngen`) are provided, as well as the build scripts.
 Interested users can easily extend them with new syntaxes and features.
-Coq is also a widely used proof assistant for the PL community.
+Coq is a widely used proof assistant for the PL community.
 For the implementation part, we provide a full implementation that includes a parser and type-checker.
 The core function `bigStep` is about 300 LoC Haskell code and easy to modify.

 ### Component